rachel-labri-tipton/sei-project-1-tetris/readme.md

 ```

-Drawing the pieces
-drawPiece() is a function that draws the first iteration of the first piece of the first array and a function that selects a random iteration of the piece.
+The following functions show drawing and undrawing the piece as it moves down the screen as well as the nextStep() function that automatically moves the piece down the grid at a set time interval and is called when a player clicks the Level 1 button.

 ```

 function drawPiece() {